Pirneote/Breseq_analysis/README.txt

   Condition2_READ2.fasta.gz

-Jupyter notebook to analysis BRESEQ output for all conditions and generate heatmap to visualise de novo mutations
+Jupyter notebook to analyze BRESEQ output for all conditions and generate heatmap to visualize de novo mutations